OguzOzkeroglu/refactoring-java/README.md

   - Extracted the creation of test data into a separate method `createTestCustomer`.
   - Isolated the assertion logic into a method `assertExpectedResult` to simplify the main execution flow.

+### Step 5:
+- Introduced `MovieRepository` to manage movie data, simulating a database layer for better data management.
+- Refactored `RentalService` to use `MovieRepository` for retrieving movie information, enhancing separation of concerns and making the service layer more focused on business logic.

 ## Building and Running the Project:
 Ensure you have Maven installed and configured properly to build and run this project.